Childbirth can take ages.

 Guilty – this, I did say.

-It might not be twins, but it is still very tiring, very painful for her, and it could be very painful for you if you tell your partner:
+It might not be twins, but it is still very tiring, excruciating for her, and it could be harrowing for you if you tell your partner:

 Childbirth is a very stressful time, don’t make it worse by saying the wrong thing!